Last Updated on by Jeremy

 - Day 3 (overnight Lexington): Buffalo Trace, Woodford Reserve, Four Roses

 The first day was spent exploring distilleries and experiences in/near Louisville as Angie had our car for the day and I had to stay local.
-For those who have a car, I’d recommend skipping the Evan Williams and Jim Beam locations inside the city and instead visit Jim Beam and Four Roses bottling shop in Bardstown.
+For those who have a car, I'd recommend skipping the Evan Williams and Jim Beam locations inside the city and instead visit Jim Beam and Four Roses bottling shop in Bardstown.
+(If you don't have a car, check out these packaged tours!)

 The second day I was lucky enough to steal the car from Angie and visited the Kentucky Artisan Distillery, home to Jefferson's bourbon (amongst others) as well as make the long haul down to Maker's Mark.
 I had to get back early to pick Angie up to head to Lexington, sadly, but visitors could also add on Heaven Hill this day without issue.